Clinician support for pregnancy and safe baby care

 Refer your patients to our patient-facing web page about pregnancy and safe baby care.

 The evidence is mixed.
-Inheritance patterns are complex, and the genetics of idiopathic hypersomnia (IH) and narcolepsy type 1 and 2 (NT1 and NT2) aren’t well understood.
+Inheritance patterns are complex, and the genetics of idiopathic hypersomnia (IH) and Narcolepsy Type 1 and 2 (NT1 and NT2) aren’t well understood.

 However:

-Some people who have idiopathic hypersomnia or narcolepsy type 1 or 2 feel better during pregnancy.
+Some people who have idiopathic hypersomnia or Narcolepsy Type 1 or 2 feel better during pregnancy.
 Others feel worse than usual.
 These changes may be related to hormones and may also vary by trimester.
 If you and the PWH decide to stop their hypersomnia medicines or lower their doses due to pregnancy, this may also worsen their symptoms.
 PWH whose symptoms become too debilitating due to pregnancy-related changes may need your help getting work or school accommodations or medical leave (such as FMLA and short-term disability).

 You can refer them to our web pages: